-English cucumbers are also called hot house cucumbers and seedless cucumbers.
-This variety is long and thin with a dark green skin.
+English cucumbers are also called hot-house cucumbers and seedless cucumbers.
+This variety is long and thin with dark green skin.

 Cucumbers sold at grocery stores tend to be waxed to help them retain moisture.
 For this reason, you'll want to peel these cucumbers.
 Un-waxed varieties can be found (particularly at farmers markets), but you may still want to peel them if the skin is thick or bitter.

 The big seeds in these classic garden cucumbers are why so many recipes call for seeding (or, rather, de-seeding) cucumbers before using them.
 Once the seeds are removed, though, they're perfect for any recipe.

 Gherkins are very small—sometimes not even two inches long.
 If you're looking for a cucumber to pickle, this is a great choice because they'll easily fit in a jar.
 They are popular in France, where pickled gherkins—known as cornichons—are a classic accompaniment to pâté.

 Kirby cucumbers are usually short and they're always bumpy.
 They have a range of skin color from yellow to dark green.

 Kirbys are wonderfully crunchy for eating raw, but flavorful enough to be perfect for pickling too.
 Sometimes, they're even sold under the name "pickling cucumbers."